Driving After Taking Prescription Drugs May Cause Accidents

 According to the state’s Vehicle Code, drivers who are charged with a DUI may not use the prescription factor as a defense and will be charged with driving under the influence.
 But many are still having a hard time implementing the rules when it comes to prescription drugs since it’s nearly impossible to measure drug impairment levels the same way we measure when it comes to alcohol intake.

 Too often, it’s difficult to charge or prosecute DUI charges if they are not linked to accidents.
 But if an auto accident takes place and the driver at fault was under the influence of prescription drugs, things change.
-Drivers, passengers, or pedestrians who are injured in crashes caused by drivers who under the influence of prescription medication should not stay silent Looking for an attorney who’s professional and who understands that people should not run away from their responsibilities.
+Drivers, passengers, or pedestrians who are injured in crashes caused by drivers who under the influence of prescription medication should not stay silent Looking for a Pasadena accident attorney who’s professional and who understands that people should not run away from their responsibilities.

 Whenever you are under the influence of prescription drugs, consider the potential implications.
 Many of us may experience reactions that include drowsiness, blurred vision, fainting, dizziness, and nausea.
 Other effects could also The consequences could be serious or even deadly.
 Putting your life and the lives of others in danger should be ruled out of the equation.